ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

 * [DELETE /applications/:preRegistrationId](#delete-applicationspreRegistrationid)

 ### POST /applications
-This request will used to create new pre-registration with demographic details, which generate pre-registration id and associate with demographic details.
+This request will be used to create new pre-registration with demographic details, which generate pre-registration id and associate with demographic details.

 #### Resource URL
 <div>https://mosip.io/preregistration/v1/applications</div>